Text Clustering as Classification with LLMs: Experiment

 \subsection{Compared Baselines}

+To demonstrate that our framework of using LLMs directly without embedding or fine-tuning can improve the text clustering results, other than traditional clustering algorithm, we compare our result with methods that also utilize LLMs to different extents.
+Since different models all evaluated on different datasets, to better compare the performance of baseline models and our framework, we implement the baseline models on the five datasets using the source code provided by the authors.

-\textbf{K-means.} We directly apply K-means on embeddings extracted from E5-large \citep{wang2022text} and Instructor-large \citep{su2022one}.
-We run the clustering 5 times with different seeds and calculate the average result. \textbf{IDAS} \citep{de2023idas} identifies prototypes that represent the latent intents and independently summarizes them into labels using LLMs.
-Then, it encodes the concatenation of sentences and summaries for clustering. \textbf{PAS} \citep{wang-etal-2023-goal} develops a three-stage algorithm Propose-Assign-Select by prompting LLMs to generate goal-related explanations, determine whether each explanation supports each sample, and use integer linear programming to select clusters such that each sample belongs to one single cluster. \textbf{Keyphrase Clustering} is the best performing clustering model proposed by \citep{viswanathan2024large}, which expands the expression by generating keyphrases using LLM. \textbf{ClusterLLM} \citep{zhang-etal-2023-clusterllm} prompts LLM for insights on similar data points and fine-tunes small embedders using the LLM's choice.
-It also uses GPT-3.5 to guide the clustering granularity by determining whether two data points belong to the same category.
-For comparison, we select the best performing model ClusterLLM-I-iter reported in the paper.
+\textbf{K-means/DBSCAN.} We use embeddings extracted from E5-large \citep{wang2022text} and Instructor-large \citep{su2022one} and apply K-means/DBSCAN algorithm to obtain the text clustering result.
+We run the clustering five times with different seeds and calculate the average result as the final result.

+\textbf{IDAS \footnote{\url{https://github.com/maarten-deraedt/IDAS-intent-discovery-with-abstract-summarization.}}} \citep{de2023idas} identifies prototypes that represent the latent intents and independently summarizes them into labels using LLMs.
+Then, it encodes the concatenation of sentences and summaries for clustering.
+We first generate labels using GPT-3 (text-davinci-003) \citep{brown2020language} for the five datasets used in this paper.
+For each test set, five JSON files are generated with different sample order, with the nearest neighbors $topk=8$.
+After that, we produce the result with the generated labels and calculate the evaluation metrics.

+\textbf{PAS\footnote{\url{https://github.com/ZihanWangKi/GoalEx.}}} \citep{wang2023goal} develops a three-stage algorithm Propose-Assign-Select by prompting LLMs to generate goal-related explanations, determine whether each explanation supports each sample, and use integer linear programming to select clusters such that each sample belongs to one single cluster.
+We use the same experiment settings as \citep{wang2023goal} and use GPT-3.5-turbo as the proposers and google/flan-t5-xl\footnote{\url{https://huggingface.co/google/flan-t5-xl.}} as the assigners.
+For \textit{cluster\_num} parameter, we set it as the number of labels in the datasets.

+\textbf{Keyphrase Clustering} is the best performing clustering model proposed by \citet{viswanathan2024large}, which expands the expression by generating keyphrases using LLM.